Corps advises mariners of Emsworth primary lock chamber closure

-The U.S. Army Corps of Engineers Pittsburgh District is advising mariners of Emsworth primary lock chamber closure.
+The U.S. Army Corps of Engineers Pittsburgh District is announcing Emsworth Lock and Dam, located on the Ohio River at mile 6.2, will initiate a closure of the primary lock chamber for scheduled repairs.

+The corps’ repair fleet will be dewatering the 110-by-600-foot primary lock chamber to perform maintenance activities on the downstream lock gate anchorages and the testing of the new bulkhead closure system.
+The 56-by-360-foot auxiliary chamber will remain open to navigation, except for intermittent closures of 16 hours or less during the first three weeks and final week of the project.

+“We have methodically planned the upcoming dewatering of Emsworth Lock for almost two years," said Col. Andrew Short, district commander.
+"Every detail of the dewatering operation, the main chamber repair, and the use of the auxiliary lock chamber has been designed and worked on by our team of engineering professionals.
+We are focused on safe and efficient operations at Emsworth for both the repair party and commercial and recreational river users.

 |Date Taken: